sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/FAQ.rst

 How can I change my login shell?
 ------------------------------------------

-You can change your login shell, just type ``/home/changeShell`` in your terminal.
+You can change your login shell, just type ``changeShell`` in your terminal.
 This information will take a few minutes to propagate, and you will have to login again for it to take effect.

 How can I avoid session timeouts?
 ------------------------------------------